chestercodes/chester.codes/content/posts/034-2020-12-29-fable-aws-amplify/post.md

 With the AppSync API created, the amplify cli also generates a `schema.json` file that describes the API schema.
 This file contains type information on the shape of the queries that the API expects, which can be used for query validation.

 The generated client queries don't include one that retrieves both the user's lists and tasks.
-The initial data loading can be done with a query saved to `gql/InitLists.gql`.
+The initial data loading for the app can be done with a query saved to `gql/InitLists.gql`.

 ``` graphql
 query InitLists {